eduMFA/eduMFA/CONTRIBUTING.md

 assigns a reviewer and puts the issue into the state *Review in progress*.

-When the reviewer is happy with the pull request, he can merge the PR into the master branch.
+When the reviewer is happy with the pull request, he can merge the PR into the `main` branch.
 The issue is closed and goes into the state *Nearly done*.

 The closes issue is again discussed in the next meeting and then finally